johnfrail/100-days-of-code/log.md

 **Today's Progress**: Added smooth scrolling and responsiveness to a landing page I created.
 For my software development learning, I fully understand the non-primitive types in C# and started my learning in Xamarin Forms.

 **Thoughts**: C# is getting interesting and fun for me.

+### Day 36: July 3, 2019

+**Today's Progress**: Created my first xamarin app and continued my learning on c# fundamentals.
+I also started my blog website using laravel.

+**Thoughts**: I find xamarin to be a very great platform.